Skip to content

 Impact assessments fail when they’re handed to a compliance team with a delivery deadline.
 The compliance team will produce a document.
 It will often be a good document.
 But if it wasn’t built iteratively from the information inside the project, it won’t be connected to the actual decisions being made — and a finding that isn’t connected to a decision is just a finding.

-The project manager has the context that makes an impact assessment useful.
-The business justification.
-The stakeholder map.
-The data governance decisions.
-The technical constraints.
-The timeline.
-The go/no-go criteria.
+The project manager has the context that makes an impact assessment useful: the business justification, the stakeholder map, the data governance decisions, the technical constraints, the timeline, the go/no-go criteria.
 An effective impact assessment is built from that information, not written separately from it.

 This doesn’t mean the PM writes the assessment alone.
 It means the PM drives it: sets up the process, identifies who needs to contribute what, coordinates the cross-functional inputs (legal, data, engineering, operations, user research), keeps it on schedule, and ensures the findings actually reach decision-makers in time to influence decisions.
 Compliance teams provide the framework.
 Ethics advisors flag concerns the team’s inside view misses.
 But someone has to run the work.
-That role looks exactly like a PM.
+The output should be treated like any other project deliverable: an owner, a delivery date, review criteria, and a defined path to approval or escalation.

 The Findings That Actually Matter